Average-Value Tverberg Partitions via Finite Fourier Analysis: Introduction

-The algebraic argument of [21] in the affine cases showed that $N:=(q-1)(d+1)$ is minimal for given $d$ and $q$.
-Conjecture 1 was established for $q=2$ in 1979 by Bagjm\'oczy and B\'ar\'any [3], for odd primes by B\'ar\'any, Schlosman, and Sz\"ucs [4] in 1981, and for all prime powers by \"Ozaydin in 1987 [17] (as well as by Volovinkov [22] and Sarkaria [19]):
+That $N(q,d):=(q-1)(d+1)$ is tight for given $q$ and $d$ can be easily seen by considering piecewise-affine maps in general position and counting the codimension of their intersections (see, e.g., [13, 1.1 Remark 3]).
+Positive solutions to the conjecture were established for $q=2$ in 1979 by Bajm\'oczy and B\'ar\'any [2], for odd primes by B\'ar\'any, Shlosman, and Sz\"ucs [3] in 1981, and for all prime powers by \"Ozaydin [17] in 1987: